Linux Remote Desktop Access

 remarked

-about the way rustdesk uses sudo
+about the way rustdesk uses sudo:

 Whoa, that’s quite some horrible application code.
 This should be done with polkit.
 I’d seen this project around, really expected slightly better quality from it…